stennety/mywebsite/_posts/2023-05-01-sabbatical-week-1.md

 which I was surprised to see.
 There seemed to be several multiplayer games that people would play on banks of computers right next to each other.
 A few of the gamers had their phones on tripods and were streaming themselves playing.

 I had dinner at a sushi train restaurant.
-Afterwards, I grabbed some green tea ice cream, a favorite treat.
+Afterward, I grabbed some green tea ice cream, a favorite treat.
 I was struck, especially having come from the particularly dirty city of Portland, by how Tokyo seemed to simultaneously have zero public trash cans and zero trash.
 I Googled it and discovered that this had been a change [due to the 1995 sarin gas attacks on the Tokyo subway](https://www.bloomberg.com/news/articles/2019-05-23/where-are-all-the-trash-cans-in-japanese-cities).
 Apparently people are